nehahirve/tweeterlator/README.md

 We also ran a simple sentiment analysis script using an AFINN score that we mapped onto a colour gradient in order to colour the graph.

+Another series of data points we decided to analyze separately was time series.
+Although, bear in mind that we have <a href="https://en.wikipedia.org/wiki/Database_normalization" target="_blank"> normalized the data</a> and structured it in accordance to our goal.
+The time data has been scaled by the sum of each row before being visualized in the radial heatmap.

-*Exploring some of these libraries for the purpose of analyzing text-based content in this project was to experiment with new tools in the field of front-end development.
-We are front-end developers, not data analysts (although with some background knowledge of linguistics), and it’s likely that we have overlooked some of the nuances of data collection and potential biases.*
+*Exploring some of the libraries for the purpose of analyzing text-based content in this project was to experiment with new tools in the field of front-end development.
+Please note that we are front-end developers, not data analysts (although with some background knowledge of linguistics), and it’s likely that we have overlooked some of the nuances of data collection and potential biases.*

 **Things we learned:**